Taquan Mizzell: Chicago Bears

 On September 3, 2017, Mizzell was claimed off waivers by the Chicago Bears.

 On September 1, 2018, Mizzell was waived by the Bears and was signed to the practice squad the next day.
 He was promoted to the active roster on November 3, 2018.
 In his first game against the Buffalo Bills, Mizzell served as kick returner and also caught a pass for five yards.
 On Thanksgiving Day, Mizzell scored his first NFL touchdown on a ten-yard reception from Chase Daniel against the Detroit Lions.
 The following week against the New York Giants, Mizzell rushed three times for seven yards, caught two passes for sixteen yards, and returned two kicks for twenty-four yards.
 He ended the 2018 season with nine carries for 16 yards and eight receptions for 78 yards and a touchdown.

 Before the 2019 season, Mizzell switched to wide receiver from running back; in conjunction with the position move, he changed his number from 33 to 11.
 He was released during final roster cuts on August 31.

 New Orleans Saints

 On September 1, 2019, Mizzell was signed to the New Orleans Saints practice squad.
 He signed a reserve/future contract with the Saints on January 7, 2020.
 He was waived on August 2, 2020.

 New York Giants

-On November 17, 2020, Mizzell was signed to the New York Giants' practice squad.
+On November 17, 2020, Mizzell was signed to the Giants' practice squad.
 He signed a reserve/future contract on January 4, 2021.
-He was placed on injured reserve on July 23, 2021 with a hamstring injury.
-He was later released on July 29.
+He was placed on injured reserve on July 23, 2021, with a hamstring injury.
+He was later waived on July 29.

 BC Lions

 On April 18, 2022, Mizzell signed with the BC Lions of the Canadian Football League.
+In 2023, Mizzell rushed for 773 yards on 157 carries and three touchdowns for the Lions.
+He had an additional 291 yards and two scores on 41 pass receptions.
+After two years with the team, he was released on May 27, 2024.